alfonsom3/docker-workshop/lab-01/README.md

 ![Gitlab Settings](/lab-01/images/img02d.png)

-That's it for this lab, in [Lab 2]() we'll be setting up Gitlab and deploying our first microservice application.
+That's it for this lab, in [Lab 2](https://gitlab.com/opentracing-workshop/ee-lab-notes/tree/master/lab-02#welcome-to-lab-02-gitlab-and-repository-setup) we'll be configuring Gitlab and deploying the first version of our microservice application.